Azure-Samples/openhack-devops-proctor/provision-team/README.md

 - SubscriptionId - id of the subscription to deploy the team infrastructure to
 - resourceGroupLocation - Azure region to deploy to.  **_Must be a region that supports ACR, AKS, and KeyVault._**
 - teamName - name of the team.
-Containers and apps will use this value in provisioning.  **_Must be all lowercase alphanumeric characters_**
+This value is used for the base name of all of the resources provisioned in Azure.  **_Must be all lowercase alphanumeric characters_**
+- teamNumber (optional) - specific number for a team to provision.
+If this is not specified, a random (3 character + 1 number) will be auto-generated.

-An example command to provision might look like the following:
+An example command to provision with a random team number:

 `./setup.sh -i 9d05a3cd-f0f4-439f-883e-c855e054 -l eastus -n devopsoh`

+An example command to provision with a specific team number:
+`./setup.sh -i 9d05a3cd-f0f4-439f-883e-c855e054 -l eastus -n devopsoh -e 01`